OJB-Quantum/Communication-and-Idea-Implementation-Strategies/README.md

 │
 ├─ Resource‑lean Strategy (systematic, tiny footprint)
-│   ├─ Start with CSVs, Markdown and a single plotting library │   ├─ Prefer Graphviz/ Mermaid over heavyweight CAD
-│   ├─ Upgrade to CAD only when complexity forces it
+│   ├─ Start with CSVs, Markdown and a single plotting library │   ├─ Prefer Graphviz/ Mermaid/ ASCII trees over heavyweight CAD │   ├─ Upgrade to CAD only when complexity forces it
 │   └─ (if heat‑map data are sparse) bootstrap with expert priors or a │       design‑of‑experiments → posterior surface instead of a raw grid